School of Public Administration's Albert H. Rosenthal Fellowships

 Each semester, the School of Public Administration provides awards of up to $1,000 each to students based on their academic accomplishments.These funds provide critical support for many new and returning students as the MPA Program caters non-traditional students.
 Remarkably, the Rosenthal Fellowships provide support for over twenty-five students each year.Such support can offset the cost of tuition or books for students and can help reduce the need for external funding such as student loans or other debt.

 The Albert H. Rosenthal Fellowship Endowment is a major source of financial support for students in the MPA Program and a fitting tribute to the man, instrumental in the development and growth of the School of Public Administration.
-To be considered, contact the SPA office at email@example.com for more information.
+To be considered, please complete this aid application and submit it to the SPA office at email@example.com.

 School of Public Administration Graduate Assistantship